If You're the Plaintiff ... Filing Your Lawsuit

 Here are some examples of ways to name a defendant:

-- A business owned by an individual — Write the names of both the owner and the business.
-Example: "John A. Smith, individually and doing business as Smith Carpeting, and Smith Carpeting, a proprietorship."
+- A business owned by an individual - Write the names of both the owner and the business.
+Example: “John A. Smith, doing business as Smith Carpeting.”
 If you win your case, you can enforce your court judgment against assets (such as a checking account balance) in the names of either John A. Smith or Smith Carpeting.
+Note: Some banks may not honor a judgment unless the name on the judgment matches exactly the name on the bank account.
+In this situation, the plaintiff should request the court to amend the name of the defendant to reflect the name on the account.
+Obviously, this does not apply if the plaintiff attempts to ask the court to completely change the name of the defendant as a way to add someone else on the judgment.

 - A vehicle accident defendant - If you’re suing to recover the losses you sustain in a motor vehicle accident, you should name both the registered owner or owners, and the driver.
 Example: If the owner and the driver are the same person, “Joe Smith, owner and driver.”
 If the owner and driver are not the same, “Lucy Smith, owner, and Betty Smith, driver.”